26F-Studio/Techmino-Docs/zh-cn/developer/net/websocket.md

 {
     "action": 0,
     "data": {
-        "type": "Solo",  // Return all types if not given "begin": 10,  // Start from Room 0(first one) if not given "count": 15  // Return 10 rooms if not given
+        "message": "Solo",  // Return all types if not given "begin": 10,  // Start from Room 0(first one) if not given "count": 15  // Return 10 rooms if not given
     }